electrikmilk/cherri/CONTRIBUTING.md

 upon reviewing your PR will check if the Shortcut signs successfully.
 But fair warning that making a major contribution without access to a Mac may be frustrating.

-Please throughly debug the issues with your contribution, no repeatly asking the reviewer to check if a Shortcut signs with your change.
+Please throughly debug the issues with your contribution, no repeatedly asking the reviewer to check if a Shortcut signs with your change.

 **Your issues or PRs will be addressed as time allows for members of this project.**